 How the WEP is Calculated

 When Social Security benefits are calculated, the SSA inflates your historical earnings, takes your highest 35 years of earnings and divides by 420 (the number of months in 35 years).
-This gives them the inflation adjusted average indexed monthly earnings that are then applied to the formula.
+This gives them the inflation adjusted average indexed monthly earnings that are then applied to the formula which is made up of income brackets.
 The result of this formula is your primary insurance amount (PIA) which is also known as your full retirement age benefit.

 If you have a pension from work where no SS was paid, your benefits are calculated on an alternate formula.
 The result of this alternate formula is a lower benefit amount.

 At first glance this alternate formula looks nearly identical to the the ‘normal’ formula.
-However, upon closer inspection you’ll notice that the earnings between $0 and $896 are credited to your final Social Security benefit at 40% instead of the 90% found in the normal formula.
+However, upon closer inspection you’ll notice that the earnings in the first bracket are credited to your final Social Security benefit at 40% instead of the 90% found in the normal formula.

 When WEP Application Ends